-23 Reviews to Tour Niagara Falls and Upstate New York the Interactive, Outdoorsy Way
+23 Reviews of Upstate New York, Niagara Falls, and Canada the Interactive, Outdoorsy Way

 When you think of New York, it’s natural to think of New York City.
 I sometimes feel too overwhelmed there with chaos and bad smells.
 Consider Upstate New York instead, which includes the caves of eastern New York, the Adirondack Mountains, Syracuse, Rochester, and in western New York, Niagara Falls, which has American and Canadian halves.
 There are plenty of outdoorsy, interactive adventures to find that bond you with nature or teach you about life.
 I visited New York to escape “touristy” norms, and find the classy, truly unique oddities of the region, writing 24 articles.
 These destinations are true gems.